The Darkon Wargaming Club

 - I See Dead People: The spell “Speak With Dead” allows the caster to ask a dead body three yes-or-no questions.

 - Knight in Shining Armor: Cavaliers are required to wear metal-based armor like Plate and Chain, or no armor at all.
+While not wearing armor, they are expected to wear garb befitting their rank

 - La Résistance: The Republic of Harn.